phreeza/manuscript_axon_potentials/doc/manuscript.md

 bundle ends, there are no longer any bifurcations or terminations, and the amplitude decays.

+The same distribution of maximum amplitudes for the high-frequency component, shown in Figure 1D, did not show the same lobed shape.
+Instead it decayed much faster with distance in both axial and radial direction.
+This was also reflected in the waveforms (Fig 1E).
+There is an increase in amplitude due to the firing rate pulse at locations close to the nerve bundle, but at locations further away from the trunk it is no longer distinguishable from the background activity.-->

+To understand the contributions related to individual spikes, we next turned our attention to the high-frequency range.
+We filtered the EFP responses with a high-pass filter, using the same cut-off frequency of 1kHz as before.
+The maximum amplitudes for this frequency band did not show a double-lobe, but rather appeared like an ellipsoid centered at the projection zone (Figure 1D).
+The waveforms are more disparate across recording locations, suggesting a more local nature.
+There is no visible polarity reversal (Figure 1E).

-The high-frequency component changes its amplitude in the longitudinal direction in accordance to the local fiber density.
+The high-frequency component changes its amplitude in the longitudinal direction in accordance to the local fiber density (Figure 1F).
 It has an approximately constant amplitude along the nerve trunk and then increases in amplitude as the fiber density is increased by bifurcations.
 As the fibers terminate and fiber density decreases, so does the amplitude of the high-frequency component.

-These relationships suggest that the particular structure of the axon bundle gives rise to the dipolar field potential.
-Because dipolar fields are associated with a longer spatial reach that the quarupolar fields typically associated with axonal spikes, we decided to investigate the effect that axon structure has on the spatial reach of the frequency components.
+We have thus shown a qualitatively different behaviour in the low- and high-frequency components of the EFP.
+Both appear to be related to anatomy, though each in a different way.
+Together, these relationships suggest that the particular branching and terminating structure of the axon bundle gives rise to the dipolar field potential.
+Because dipolar fields are associated with a longer spatial reach than the quadrupolar fields typically associated with axonal spikes, we decided to investigate the effect that axon structure has on the spatial reach of the frequency components (Figure 2).
 To do this we performed a further simulation of an axon bundle, this time omitting the bifurcations, and letting the fibers terminate directly.
-The resulting distance decay profiles are shown in Figure 2.
 In axial direction, the low-frequency component has a further reach than the high frequency component in the bifurcating case (Figure 2A), but not in the non-bifurcating case (Figure 2C).
 In the radial direction, the situation is different: the bifurcating (Figure 2B) and non-bifurcating (Figure 2D) case both show a faster decay of the high-frequency component than of the low-frequency component.
 To assure that the effect was due to the bifurcations themselves and not due to the fanned out structure of the bifurcating bundle seen in Figures 2A and 2D, we here changed the layout of both bundles to have constant widths.

 ![Low-frequency component of the axon bundle EFP exceeds high-frequency component in reach, modulated by axon structure.
 All plots show the scaling of